neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 $$

 Various activation functions can be used here.
-In older work you’ll often see the sigmoid function, and that’s partly because it was considered a good model of real neurons.
+In older work you'll often see the sigmoid function, and that's partly because it was considered a good model of real neurons.
-Nowadays, you’ll more often see the ReLU, which turns out to be much easier to work with and gives results that are often better.
+Nowadays, you'll more often see the ReLU, which turns out to be much easier to work with and gives results that are often better.

 ```{figure} figures/ann-activations.jpg
 :label: ann-activations